-I am a first-year Ph.D. student in Computer Science at Stanford University.
-I am currently working with Chris Potts and Douwe Kiela.
+I am a Ph.D. student in Computer Science at Stanford University, working on NLP and ML.

-I completed my B.Sc. and M.Sc. in Computer Science at Ben-Gurion University, and I am grateful to have been advised by Yuval Pinter.
+I completed my B.Sc. and M.Sc. in Computer Science at Ben-Gurion University, where I worked on evaluation of tokenization algorithms for language models.

 Selected Papers